Mankro/acos-draganddrop/README.md

 must be inside the body.
 If the draggables should be positioned vertically in the **right** side, the div is `<div class="draganddrop-draggables vertical right"></div>`.

+By default, the draggables are centered within the container.
+If the draggables should align to the start of the container, add the class `start` to the div, for example, `<div class="draganddrop-draggables start"></div>`.
+Likewise, the class `end` causes the draggables to align to the end of the container.
+These classes work with the vertical container as well.
+Assuming that the page uses left-to-right direction like the English language does, the start of a horizontal container is in the left side and the start of a vertical container is in the top.

 # Custom stylesheets